chamikabm/monolithicToMicroservicesTool/README.md

 npm start
 ```

-Front end will be start and run on http://localhost:4200
+Frontend will be start and run on http://localhost:4200